raeginez/railsproject/README.md

 ![ERD page](docs/ERD.png "ERD page")

 Our main database table is the Listings model.
 It has it's Primary key which identifies the item for sale.
-It also has a mandetory category from a drop down list (as a string).
-The Title (string), Price (decimal) and Image upload are also mandetory fields.
+It also has a mandatory category from a drop down list (as a string).
+The Title (string), Price (decimal) and Image upload are also mandatory fields.
 The only optional field is the Description (text).
 Each item is linked to a User through a Foreign Key (see Users table).

 Our next database table is the Users model.
 It has it's Primary key which identifies the user who is buying or selling an item.
 This is linked to the item being sold (as a Foreign Key).
-The Username (string), Email (String) and Password (string) are all mandetory fields.
+The Username (string), Email (String) and Password (string) are all mandatory fields.

 At the moment we do not have an Orders model as this is a future enhancement once we've implemented a shopping cart option.